What is writer’s block?

 You have to draw the reader in from the start!

-your mind starts to wonder and think about all the things that might go wrong.
-You could have your power shut off, or your partner may walkout.
+- Shattered concentration your mind starts to wander and think about all the things that might go wrong.
+You could have your power shut off, or your partner may walk out.
 The worst thoughts just start hammering you.

-How can you possibly concentrate with all this mental clutter?
+How can you possibly concentrate on all this mental clutter?

 How to Overcome Writer’s Block